You may get the following error from a Git client either at the command line or e.g. from Visual Studio Code that reads:

 fatal: unable to access 'https://app.dataops.live/group/my-project.git/': server certificate verification failed.
 CAfile: none CRLfile: none

-The proper way to resolve this issue is to make sure the untrusted root certificate is added to your client system.
+The proper way to resolve this issue is to ensure you add the untrusted root certificate to your client system.

 - Let's Encrypt Chain of Trust at https://letsencrypt.org/certificates/